 Buying property in Thailand is very doable, but ownership, legal checks, and immigration are separate questions.
 Treating them separately — and getting proper advice on each — is what keeps a purchase clean.
+The rules below are current as of mid-2026.

 How foreign ownership works